informalsystems/quint/doc/adr005-type-system.md

 TNT's stricter needs (with no recursion and no ad-hoc polymorphism).
 Some considered options from the literature were:
 1. [OutsideIn](https://www.microsoft.com/en-us/research/publication/complete-and-decidable-type-inference-for-gadts/):
-   simpler to implement when compared to other literature constraint-based approaches, but was designed to handle GADTs which are not on TNTs roadmap at all, so has a lot of extra complexity involving implication constraints.
+   simpler to implement when compared to other constraint-based approaches in the literature, but was designed to handle GADTs which are not on TNTs roadmap at all, so has a lot of extra complexity involving implication constraints.
 2. [HM(X)](http://cristal.inria.fr/attapl/emlti-long.pdf): More basic type
    system, with defined extensions for both ADTs and row types.
-Seemed a god fit at first, but constraint solving for this system showed to be surprisingly complex, requiring several implementation components.
+This seemed like a good fit at first, but constraint solving for this system showed to be surprisingly complex, requiring several implementation components.
 The proposed solving algorithm was shown by the authors to be the most efficient possible, but